IoTcat/EEE.DOG-blog/source/_posts/fog-architecture-and-internet-of-things.md

 -----------------
 **Reference (IEEE)**
 [1] M. Aazam, I. Khan, A. A. Alsaffar and E. Huh, “Cloud of Things: Integrating Internet of Things and cloud computing and the issues involved,” Proceedings of 2014 11th International Bhurban Conference on Applied Sciences & Technology (IBCAST) Islamabad,Pakistan.
 [Online].
-14th – 18th January, 2014, Islamabad, 2014, pp. 414-419.Available: https://uk.cloud.yimian.xyz/index.php/s/PAbkLC5bqoWFcJi
+14th – 18th January, 2014, Islamabad, 2014, pp. 414-419.

         This is an early peer-reviewed article introducingthe concept of Cloud and IoT.
 It provides me the scope of how researcherslooked at Cloud and how they understood IoT in 2014 (when Cloud Computing beganto be popular).
 I have used this to provide some background about Cloud inintroduction.

 [2] F. Bonomi, R. Milito, J. Zhu and S. Addepalli, “Fog computing and its role in the internet of things” In Proceedings of the first edition of the MCC workshop on Mobile cloud computing.
 [Online].
 August, 2012, pp.13-16.
-Available: https://uk.cloud.yimian.xyz/index.php/s/ZnyXdJKk84dR2QD

        Thispaper firstly pointed out the Fog concept.
 Its writers were all from Cisco, which is considered the most powerfulcompany on providing Internetworking solution.
 I have used this sourceto introduce some background of Fog and Fog computing and the Connected Vehicle,one of their imaginary Fog-IoT application.

 [3] M. Chiang and T. Zhang, “Fog and IoT:An Overview of Research Opportunities” in IEEE Internet of Things Journal.
 [Online]. vol. 3, no. 6, pp.854-864, Dec.
 2016.
-Available: https://uk.cloud.yimian.xyz/index.php/s/Fi7KELbjE7kR3qq

         This is an invited paper published by IEEE, the most influential organization for Engineer.
 Chiang is from Princeton and Zhang is from Cisco.
 After this paper, more researchers began to notice Fog.
 I have used this source to introduce, evaluate and query Fog because this is a rare high-quality paper.

 [4] J.C.
 Corbett, J. Dean, M. Epstein, A. Fikes, C. Frost,J.J.
 Furman, S. Ghemawat, A. Gubarev, C. Heiser, P. Hochschild and W. Hsieh, “Spanner:Google’s globally distributed database”, ACM Transactions on Computer Systems (TOCS).
 [Online].vol.
 31, no. 3,pp. 8, Aug.
 2013.
-Available: https://uk.cloud.yimian.xyz/index.php/s/oxj4EAm6M78GPN8

         This paper detailly introduced Google Spanner.
 Google Spanner was designed based on this paper.
 I include this source because I think Google Spanner is are volutionary attempt of Fog storage.
 And I have used this as an example when I try to describe the concept of Fog storage.

 [5] W. Shi, J. Cao, Q. Zhang, Y. Li and L. Xu, “Edge Computing: Vision and Challenges” in IEEE Internet of Things Journal.
 [Online]. vol. 3, no. 5, pp. 637-646, Oct.
-2016.Available: https://uk.cloud.yimian.xyz/index.php/s/p4QGJA6AWPDKEK4
+2016.

         This is a journal from IEEE and have been cited 8422 times.
 It provides several novel ideas concerning how would the Fog be applied in computing field.
 I have summarized the Fog control concept from this source and cited their questioning concerning the privacy and security issue of Fog IoT.

 [6] A. Yousefpour, G. Ishigaki and J. P. Jue, “Fog Computing: Towards Minimizing Delay in the Internet of Things” 2017 IEEE International Conference on Edge Computing (EDGE), Honolulu, HI.
 [Online].
 2017, pp. 17-24.
-Available: https://uk.cloud.yimian.xyz/index.php/s/EsDjHnHHGND2SoD

         The authors were from Texas University and they are not famous in Fog field.
 As it is the only paper which evaluated latency, the most significant trait of Fog IoT, mathematically and got a seemly reliable result, I have used this to support my low latency argument.

 [7] S. Sarkar, S. Chatterjee and S. Misra, “Assessment of the Suitability of Fog Computing in the Context of Internet of Things”in IEEE Transactions on Cloud Computing.[Online]. vol. 6, no. 1, pp. 46-59, Jan.-March 2018.
-Available: https://uk.cloud.yimian.xyz/index.php/s/m7of3EjZ6Tji7jF

         This paper was just published a few month ago.
 It was written by two students and one doctor, which makes it not so authoritative.
 However, since there are few Fog research, I finally decide to use its modeling result to support that Fog IoT is more environment friendly than Cloud.

 [8] G. Zyskind, O. Nathan and A. ‘.
 Pentland,”Decentralizing Privacy: Using Blockchain to Protect Personal Data” 2015 IEEE Security and Privacy Workshops,San Jose, CA. [Online].
 2015, pp. 180-184.
-Available: https://uk.cloud.yimian.xyz/index.php/s/7FirJsrD93wzDxN

         This paper was published by IEEE.
 Zyskind was from MIT, which makes the source seems to be credible.
 I am interested in the blockchain algorithm which is theoretically absolutely safe as it mentioned and I think it is one ideal method to deal with the security problem of Fog IoT.

 ----------------------
 Attachment
-Fog and IoT PPT: https://uk.cloud.yimian.xyz/index.php/s/GbLfqxX2CBTDdRR
+Fog and IoT PPT:

 {% raw %}</span>{% endraw %}